 Some believe that the loud noise scares away evil spirits and have incorporated fireworks into other areas of their lives.
 You can often hear the familiar pops in residential areas on weekend mornings, signaling a marriage or the purchase of a new house.
 Family members and friends try to chase away bad spirits to ensure good fortune for their loved ones.

-Growing up in the U.S., the number 13 was always regarded with a bit of superstition, like black cats and broken mirrors.
-The horror flick Friday the 13th is a cult classic, while it’s generally accepted that bad things will happen should the thirteenth day of the month actually fall on a Friday.
+Growing up in the USA, the number 13 was always regarded with a bit of superstition, like black cats and broken mirrors.
+The horror flick Friday the 13th is a cult classic, and it’s generally accepted that bad things will happen should the thirteenth day of the month fall on a Friday.
 The superstition is so ingrained that some elevators and buildings in North America won’t have a 13th floor, even if the building is 40 stories tall.